paustefa/paustefa.github.io/index.md

 Hi, welcome to my website!

-I work as an economist and policy advisor at the German Ministry for Economic Affairs and Climate Action.
+I am an economist and policy advisor at the German Ministry for Economic Affairs and Climate Action.
 I obtained my PhD in Economics in 2023 from [Sciences Po](https://www.sciencespo.fr/department-economics/en) under the supervision of [Thomas Chaney](https://sites.google.com/site/thomaschaney/home?authuser=0).
 My main interests are in trade, spatial economics, development and innovation.

 Here are my [CV](CV_Pauly.pdf) and my [Google Scholar profile](https://scholar.google.com/citations?user=AG-9fPYAAAAJ&hl=fr).